 The Importance Of Controlling Stress and Anxiety

 Now, the caveat to all of this is that stress – especially long term stress – does damage your body.
-Frequent panic attacks are unhealthy, especially if you do suffer from any disease, like heart disease, that is exacerbated by stress.
+Frequent panic attacks are unhealthy, especially if you do suffer from any disease, like heart disease, which is exacerbated by stress.

-So while anxiety and panic attacks can lead to temporary large spikes in blood pressure, that isn't the concern.
+So while anxiety and panic attacks can lead to large temporary spikes in blood pressure, that isn't the concern.
 The concern is that living with anxiety is difficult, and living with stress in the long term is unhealthy.
 That's why it's important to make sure you take action to control your anxiety.

-I've helped thousands of people worried about their blood pressure spikes control their anxiety starting with my free 7 minute anxiety test.
+I've helped thousands of people worried about their blood pressure spikes control their anxiety starting with my free 7-minute anxiety test.
 Take the test now to find out more about stopping these anxiety symptoms.